• Skip to primary navigation

 Roughly, Private Health Insurance for individuals costs can start from as little at $800 per year for basic hospital cover.
 If you earn $100,000, your surcharge works out to $1,000.

-So, it is possible to wind up ahead by paying for health cover and escaping the medicare levy surcharge.
-A little bonus is these policies often include ‘extras’ like dental or physio each year which can help to reduce your bill for those services too.
+So, it is possible to wind up ahead by paying for health cover and escaping the Medicare Levy Surcharge.
+A little bonus is these policies often include ‘extras’ like dental or physio each year, which can help to reduce your bill for those services too.

 Important note: The above example is general in nature and should not be taken as detailed advice.
 We recommend speaking with a financial planner who can assess your full circumstances and help you decide if private hospital cover is right for you.